Joint Calibrator

 Fine-tuning

 Please use the L-shaped calibration tool included in the package as a calibration reference.
-According to the joint numbers shown in the picture within the calibration interface, drag the corresponding sliders or click on the blank areas of the slider tracks to fine-tune the joints to a right angle.
+According to the joint numbers shown in the calibration interface picture, click and drag the corresponding joint sliders or click the blank areas of the slider tracks to fine-tune the joints to a right angle.

 Please note that when calibrating the servos, adjust the upper leg first, then change the lower leg.

-Install the servo-related components according to the picture (calibration state) and try to ensure that they are perpendicular to each other (the upper leg is perpendicular to the torso, and the lower leg is perpendicular to the upper leg).
+For the construction kit, please install the servo-related components as shown in the picture (calibration mode) and ensure they are perpendicular to each other (the upper leg is perpendicular to the torso, and the lower leg is perpendicular to the upper leg).

 Note: Insert the servo-related components directly into the servo output shaft; do not turn the output shaft during this process.